Home Senior Products 5 Great Garden Seats for Easier Gardening

 2) A Modern Outdoor Bench

-If you’re looking for a permanent design to keep at the end of your garden rows, why not check out this sleek and modern design that will not only look great at the end of your bean patch but will help you to get up into a standing position if you find yourself stuck on the ground nearby.
+If you’re looking for a permanent design to keep at the end of your garden rows, why not check out this sleek and modern outdoor bench that will not only look great at the end of your bean patch but will help you to get up into a standing position if you find yourself stuck on the ground nearby.
 You can get the plans for building this bench here.

 3) An Old Wooden Chair

 Why not just pick up an old wooden chair and keep it in the garden as a movement aid?
 One can easily find one of these at any yard sale or (often) sitting in the garage or shed.
-A folding chair is relatively light, provides a place to rest up off the ground, and can be used to help one get back up to a standing position if kept nearby.

 Summary